codebybrett/reb/README.md

 reb
 ===

-Home location for rebol scripts.
+Home location for rebol scripts based on Ren-C.
+A work in progress and likely to break as Ren-C changes.

 ### Usage ###